Skip to main content

 Formbricks uses a two-tier permission system:

-1. Organization-level roles - Apply across all teams and projects
+1. Organization-level roles - Apply across all teams and workspaces

-2. Team-level roles - Apply within specific teams and projects
+2. Team-level roles - Apply within specific teams and workspaces

 How roles interact